srubenacker/DeepDog/README.md

 An image of a German Shepherd from the data set.

-## Best Test Accuracies (10k iterations of mini batch stochastic gradient descent):
+## Best Test Accuracies (10k iterations of mini batch gradient descent):
 All loss functions are cross entropy.
 ### Simple Feed Forward Network: